catcraze777/SC1000_CustomXWAX/README.md

 To install a custom xwax executable, just place the file in the root directory of the beats/samples USB drive, alongside the scsettings.txt file.
 Updating/removing the custom software is as easy as replacing/deleting the xwax executable file on the USB drive.

+Link to the compiled xwax executable to download is [here](https://github.com/catcraze777/SC1000_CustomXWAX/blob/master/software/xwax).

 # SC1000 README
 ## Open-source portable digital scratch instrument